kiskolabs/humanizer/README.md

 ## Configuration

-Default translations can be found from config/locales/humanizer.en.yml
+Default translations can be found in config/locales/

-You might want to add / change question and answer pairs.
-This can be easily done by adding / modifying entries in locales file.
+You might want to add/change question and answer pairs.
+This can be easily done by adding/modifying entries in locales file.

 ## Live sites